 We identify protected areas, areas of high biodiversity value, and species at risk that occur within 25 kilometres of our operations and major development projects.
 We have used this information as an input during the development of biodiversity management plans for each operation.

-Read more about our work in biodiversity management.
+Read more about our work in biodiversity and reclamation management.